German Level 2

 This module aims to:

-- Gain further insights into culture and daily life in the German-speaking countries
+- Offer an insight into a range of aspects of the culture and daily life in German-speaking countries

 By the end of the module, students should have reached approximately the A2+ standard of the Common European Framework of Reference (CEFR).